data-pup/lisp-webterpreter/Documentation/DevelopmentNotes.md

 atom class, I also noted that the object needs a type argument when being created.
 This might play a role in the list class.

+### June 07 Notes

+I added content to documentation and readme files, made some minor formatting revisions where needed.
+I noticed an architectural change that should be carried out, but it will require changing the top layer in the core module.

+The primary public method for the interpreter should not return a string array.
+This is reflective of the earlier versions of this project, and can be cleaned up.
+The function should accept a string parameter and return an abstract syntax tree object representing the input expression.

+However, I identified an problem with the interpreter environment when testing it out.
+Aborting upon an exception is good, but the interpreter itself should handle the exception and present a clean prompt.